Skip to content

 Lucas Richmond, manager of Gilbane’s media studio, was the reason Military Advantage got involved with Honor Flight.
-After his wife’s grandfather went on an Honor Flight she suggested Luke pair his work with his passion for helping veterans.
+After his wife’s grandfather went on an Honor Flight, she suggested that Luke pair his work with his passion for helping veterans.
 His work on his free time lead to the creation of a virtual reality model of the Vietnam Veterans memorial in Washington, D.C.
 What he was doing was inspiring, so I helped him carry his message and vision to Honor Flight.
 After all his hard work, we finally got the opportunity to see the model in action.
 We debuted the VR model to a group of veterans at the “Celebrating Our Vets” event, where we witnessed firsthand the impact this project could bring to local veterans.
 With this first event under our belts, we saw an opportunity to support more Hubs across the country.

 How can you make an impact on your community?

-- Find something you’re passionate about – choose a cause or an organization that aligns with your own values.
+• Find something you’re passionate about – choose a cause or an organization that aligns with your own values.

-- Enlist support – nothing is more powerful than a group of people with a mission.
+• Enlist support – nothing is more powerful than a group of people with a mission.

-- Implement – Using your skills and the skills of your team develop and implement an action plan.
+• Implement – Using your skills and the skills of your team develop and implement an action plan.

 Comments

-Vicky Warren
+1. Vicky Warren

 My Dad is a Vietnam Vet he is bed ridden.
 Last wish is to see the Vietnam Wall.